Updated May 4, 2026

 CASL Messaging Policy

-Ringly is designed for missed-call follow-up.
-The intended use is a customer calling a business first, then Ringly sending a short follow-up text on behalf of that business.
+Ringly is designed for missed-call follow-up from a Ringly business number.
+The intended use is a customer calling a business first, then Ringly sending a short follow-up text on behalf of that business if the call is not answered.

 Every first outreach message should identify the business, explain why the customer is receiving the message, and include opt-out language such as “Reply STOP to opt out of texts.”